YIO-Remote/remote-os/docker/README.md

 After the initial build the remote-software or even the complete remote-os projects can be built within seconds or minutes!

-Three ways are provided to use the Docker build image:
+The Docker build image can be used in various ways:

-1. Wrapper script for easy interaction.
-Hides all Docker commands.
+1. Wrapper script for easy interaction for commonly used build actions.
+   This hides all Docker commands.
+2. Interactive shell within Docker container.
+See build-command *bash*.
-2. Regular Docker commands for full control.
+3. Regular Docker commands for full control.
-3. Docker Compose file for further integration with other images.
+4. Docker Compose file for further integration with other images.

 ### Wrapper Script

-The provided wrapper scripts are a convient way for interacting with the Docker image.
-All Docker internas are hidden to make it feel like a regular local tool.
+The provided wrapper scripts for Windows and Bash are a convient way for interacting with the Docker image.
+All Docker internas are hidden to make it feel like working with a regular local tool.
-The scripts use the environment variable `YIO_BUILD_OUTPUT` for the host directory mount to store the final build artefacts.
+The scripts require the environment variable `YIO_BUILD_OUTPUT` for the host directory mount to store the final build artefacts.

 - `yio` - Bash script for Linux and macOS:
-  - Copy the script to `/usr/local/bin` to make it accessible from anywhere.
+  - Symlink the script to `/usr/local/bin` to make it accessible from anywhere.
+  E.g. `ln -s /projects/yio/remote-os/docker/yio /usr/local/bin/yio`

-  - Define `YIO_BUILD_OUTPUT` it in your shell environment (e.g. ~/.bash_profile or ~/.profile):
+  - Define `YIO_BUILD_OUTPUT` in your shell environment (e.g. ~/.bashrc or ~/.profile):

         export YIO_BUILD_OUTPUT=/projects/yio/build-output